 “Smells Like Teen Spirit” is known as the “anthem for apathetic kids” of the Generation X group.
 Technically written by all three band members, (Kurt Cobain, Krist Novoselic, and Dave Grohl, lyrics by Cobain), it was not expected to be the hit that it was.
 At first, it only performed well in the regions of the United States where Nirvana already had a fan base, and it was supposed to lead up to “Come As You Are,” the intended track to do the work of the mainstream crossover.
 But, campus stations as well as modern rock formats picked “Teen Spirit” up and placed it on heavy rotation.
 By the end of 91 (about three months after the initial release of the song), the single was on heavy rotation at almost any rock station format you could think of: modern rock, heavy rock, album rock, punk rock, and college stations.

 Yes, even though some of it is a little difficult to pick up on at first-listen, after diving a bit into the lyrics, there is substance.
 Not just a bunch of random musings from Cobain, contrary to popular belief.
 Starting off the first verse after a long introductory guitar riff, the lyrics drum of imagery of violence.
 “Load up on guns, bring your friends/It’s fun to lose and to pretend/She’s over board and self-assure/Oh no I know, a dirty word…” and straight to the first “hello/how low” repetition.
-First, the reference to the gun becomes suddenly eerie after his shotgun suicide in 1994 — but in ’91, it served as a symbol for the revolution in Nirvana’s target audience: teenage rebels filling their lives with drug abuse and alcohol consumption.
+First, the reference to the gun becomes suddenly eerie after his shotgun suicide in 1994 — but in ’91, it served as a symbol for the revolution in Nirvana’s target audience: teenage rebels filling their lives with drug abuse and alcohol consumption( people can check out Novo LA detox to get rid off alcohol addiction).
 “Bring your friends” is calling the kids out for succumbing to peer pressure and making the stereotype of the rebelling teens true.

 In verse two: